-- Opportunity to engage in global health practice with established SU and world partners
+- Global opportunities to engage in public health practice with established Syracuse University and world partners.

 - Development and Evaluation of Global Health Programs

 - Health Equity and Social Determinants of Health